bradjones1/cdn/README.txt

 Q: Is the CDN module compatible with Drupal's page caching?
 A: Yes.

+Q: Is the CDN module compatible with Drupal's "private files" functionality?
+A: Yes.
+The CDN module won't break private files, they will continue to work the same way.
+However, it cannot serve private files from a CDN.
+Not every CDN supports protected/secured/authenticated file access, and those that do each have their own way of doing this (there is no standard).
+So private files will continue to be served by Drupal, which may or may not be acceptable for your use case.

 Q: Why are JavaScript files not being served from the CDN?
 A: The answer can be found at "admin/config/development/cdn/other".